 Drink spiking is illegal, whatever the intent.
-This means that slipping alcohol or drugs into a friend's drink as a joke is against the law.
+This means that slipping alcohol or drugs into a friend's drink as a joke is against the law – this counts even if the drink is not consumed.
 People who spike drinks can be charged, fined or jailed.

 Examples of drink spiking